PriyankaKhire/ProgrammingPracticePython/Tiny URL/README.md

     open another cmd prompt then start Server.py from Server dir

-    then open third cmd prompt and start Client.py
+    then open IDLE window and start Client.py

 once you start client, it will ask you to type url